pcolangelo73/test-wso2-is-am/README.md

 # test-wso2-is-am
-Little app for testing SSO functionality in WSO2 AM and IS
+Little POC app for testing SSO functionality in WSO2 AM and IS

-/*
- Other URLs
-    revoke url (api manager) https://localhost:${https.nio.port}/revoke */
+To run the app:
+- `npm install`
+- `npm start`

+Note: If you see error `(node:2404) UnhandledPromiseRejectionWarning: Unhandled promise rejection (rejection id: 1): Error: Exited with code 1` in the console when running the app you can safely ignore.
+Its a bug when webpack/create-react-app tries to launch a webbrowser at url http://localhost:3001